bakhirev/assayo/README.md

-> The [main documentation](https://github.com/bakhirev/assayo/blob/main/documents/RU.md) is in Russian.
+> The [main documentation](https://github.com/bakhirev/assayo/blob/main/documents/RU.md) is in russian.
 This is a translation.
 It may contain errors.
 If you a native speaker, you can help improve this translation.
 Thanks!

 > - [Русский](https://github.com/bakhirev/assayo/blob/main/documents/RU.md)
 > - [English](https://github.com/bakhirev/assayo)